 Reigning as one of the most iconic films in cinema history, I had to watch Easy Rider.
 A film shot on real locations with a young Jack Nicholson and made on a budget of $55,000, I had no idea what I was in for.
 But with a tagline of “A man went looking for America … and couldn’t find it anywhere,” it’s clear someone is making a statement.

-It starts with Wyatt (Peter Fonda) and his pal Billy (Dennis Hopper) travelling to Mexico to pick up some cocaine.
-They are two freewheeling bikers and just as they are getting ready to smuggle the drugs back across the border, Steppenwolf’s “The Pusher” plays.
+It starts with Wyatt (Peter Fonda) and his pal Billy (Dennis Hopper) travelling to Mexico to pick up cocaine.
+They are two freewheeling bikers and as they’re getting ready to smuggle the drugs back across the border, Steppenwolf’s “The Pusher” plays.
 This great song builds up to Wyatt and Billy jumping on their motorcycles and hitting the open road.

 Wyatt and Billy’s most interesting encounter has got to be when they meet George Hanson (Jack Nicholson) after they get thrown in jail for driving without a license.
 George is an alcoholic … and also a lawyer.
 He is by far, the most realised character in the whole film and he decidedly tags along with Wyatt and Billy’s cross-country trip.
 He is the everyman and someone who is keen for something more than a conformist life.
 That’s why he’s such a cool character.

 As a trio, they represent freedom and liberation.
-The story is shapeless because the characters decide what happens next, and we join them as they ride their bikes across the heart of America.
+The story is shapeless because the characters decide what happens next.
+We join them as they ride their bikes across the heart of America.
 Those easy riders are always on the move and they take copious amounts of drugs.
 So, how can they be free if the only way they can face the world is through the curtains of LSD and cannabis?

-That’s the great thing about Easy Rider is that it can be examined on many levels.
+Easy Rider can be examined on many levels.
 Do these characters represent different faces of America or the conflicts that can happen when searching for freedom?
-I think Jack Nicholson sums it up perfectly, “Yeah, freedom.
+Jack Nicholson sums it up perfectly, “Yeah, freedom.
 That’s what it’s all about.
 But it’s difficult to become free when you’re sold and bought in a marketplace.”

 A cult classic through and through.
 There is nothing spectacular about Easy Rider, and that’s what I enjoyed most about it.
 I also love what it represented for the people experiencing the counter-culture movement in the ’60s.
-Whether you connect with it or not, Easy Rider is a nice, chilled movie that’s great to relax to.
+Whether you connect to it or not, Easy Rider is a nice, chilled movie.

 Director: Denis Hopper